HewlettPackard/hpe-sd-cloud/kubernetes/helm/charts/README.md

 helm install sd-helm sd-chart-repo/sd_helm_chart --set sdimages.registry=<repo>,sdimages.tag=<image-tag> --values ./sd-helm-chart/values-custom.yaml --namespace sd
 ```

-#### Labeling pods
+#### Labeling pods and services
-Extra labels can be added to SD pods, as well as the pods created in Prometheus and ELK scenarios, using the `labels` parameter.
+Extra labels can be added to SD pods, as well as the pods created in Prometheus and ELK scenarios, using the `podLabels` parameter.
 For instance:
 ```
 sdimage:
-  labels:
+  podLabels:
     key1: value1
     key2: value2
     ...
 ```
 Notice as many labels as needed can be added.

 These labels are particularly useful to cluster administrators as they allow to run commands like:
 ```